 "Been there done that," Kevin replied with a wry smile.
 "I've taken matters into my own hands a time or two and it wasn't very pretty.
 To be honest, I think I felt worse afterward."

-Strains of Bing Crosby crooning Silent NIght echoed through the post office speakers.
+Strains of Bing Crosby crooning Silent Night echoed through the post office speakers.

 "I feel pretty crappy right now, actually" Sophie admitted